csquared/devcenter/README.md

 # devcenter
 _you might be looking for [The Dev Center](http://github.com/heroku/dev-center)_

-devcenter is a gem that makes it possible to easily edit a Heroku Dev Center article locally and then push that article to the Dev Center
+devcenter is a command line tool that makes it possible to easily pull and edit a Heroku Dev Center article locally and then push that article to the Dev Center

-it also supports importing files into your article
+once the article has been downloaded (or written from scratch) you can import subfiles via the following synatx:

+    !import(filename)

+or

+    !import(filename, ruby)

+- file locations are relative
+- indentation is preserved
+- syntax highlighting is detected by filename

 ## usage